 · Campaign data (ads seen by each individual user, engagement with those ads, clicks etc.)

-· Domain whitelists derived in part from analysis of the personal data obtained from the social media networks (URLs targeting)
+· Domain whitelists indirectly derived in part from analysis of the personal data obtained from the social media networks (URLs targeting)

-We do not process any data which could be used, with the help of a third party, to determine the identity of users.
+We do not process any data which could be used, with the help of a third party, to determine the real-life identity of users.
 We do not know who you are and we do not wish to know.
 We do not need to know who you are in order to run our business effectively.